flowersteam/Imagine/README.md

 ## Notebook

 We propose a [Google Colab Notebook](https://colab.research.google.com/drive/1G9LmvhbvR40XJ-cysgP6zynBnq_fHY63#scrollTo=HmGFArOeXvps) to walk you through the IMAGINE learning algorithm.
+The notebook contains:

+- a full decomposition of the IMAGINE architecture
+- visualizations of the modules' behavior during inference
+- interactive generations of rollouts conditioned on goal sentences

 ## Requirements